JuliaFirstOrder/StructuredOptimization.jl/docs/src/index.md

 `StructuredOptimization.jl` can handle large-scale convex and nonconvex problems with nonsmooth cost functions.
 It supports complex variables as well.
 See the demos and the [Quick tutorial guide](@ref).

+## Installation

+From the Julia command line hit `Pkg.clone("https://github.com/nantonel/StructuredOptimization.jl.git")`.
+Once the package is installed you can update it along with the others issuing `Pkg.update()` in the command line.

 ## Citing

 If you use `StructuredOptimization.jl` for published work, we encourage you to cite: